MetaDocencia/SitioWeb/content/en/post/ai-reflections.md

 type: page
 linktitle: Critical Reflections
 summary: "We share some critical thoughts and ideas about the potential uses of AI in Education"
+title: "Thinking Critically about Artificial Intelligence and Education"
 authors:
   - lacion
   - Luciana Benotti